Orange-OpenSource/ocast-dongle-simulator/README.md

 ### Test you receiver web application

  1. load your receiver web application in any browser
- 2. send commands using the [ocast-dongle-controller](https://github.com/Orange-OpenSource/ocast-dongle-controller) or using your sender app
+ 2. send commands using the [ocast-dongle-controller](https://github.com/Orange-OpenSource/ocast-dongle-controller) or using your sender application